jojothomas1515/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 6-multiple_permissions
 > contains command to adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

+## 7-everybody
+> contains adds execution permission to the owner, the group owner and the other users, to the file hello